vexip-ui/vexip-ui/README.md

 Meanwhile, the component code pays great attention to reducing the threshold of **source code reading**, and the code layout is as close as possible to the habits of daily business code, avoiding fancy and showy code.

-Currently, there are **70+** components, some of which may be familiar to you, and even better, while others may bright your eyes.
+Currently, there are **70+** components, some of which may be familiar to you, and even better, while others may brighten your eyes.

 ## Features